jainayu/task-manager-api/readme.md

 Moving forward, I learnt how to configure Node.js to support file uploads.
 This allows users to upload documents, profile pictures, and any other file type app might need to support.
 I also saw what it takes to store the uploaded files in MongoDB.

 Then, I added email sending to my Node.js application!
 This allows me to communicate with users as they use the app.
 This could be useful for welcome emails, notifications, and more!

+Lastly, I deployed the whole application on heroku.
+With this application I learnt how to add my custom environment variables that our needed to be configured on Heroku.